MerginMaps/mobile/README.md

 Input makes surveying of geospatial data easy.
 You can design your survey project in QGIS with custom forms.

 ## Download
-Click here to download the app on your Android device:
+Click here to download the app on your mobile device:

 <p>
 <a href='https://play.google.com/store/apps/details?id=uk.co.lutraconsulting&ah=GSqwibzO2n63iMlCjHmMuBk89t4&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='images/google-play-store-badge.png' height="57" /></a>